riley-resonator/nwcns-serif/home_support.md

 ## Customer Benefits
 Rigid technical screening of employees insures a high standard of I.T. experience for your needs.
-Regular I.T. training of our employees means efficient resolution of yoru issues.
+Regular I.T. training of our employees means efficient resolution of your issues.
 Our experience with training users means less time becoming more effective with your computer and applications.

 ## General Support